 If you’ve checked your credit score (which you can do here), you’ve probably noticed that the three rating agencies often provide different results, even though they’re all based on what’s found in your credit report.
 That’s because each agency has a proprietary way of calculating and assigning a value to the specific items within your report.

-According to some calculations there are more than four dozen FICO score variations that can be assigned to an individual consumer.
+According to some calculations, more than four dozen FICO score variations can be assigned to an individual consumer.